Last updated in November 2020

 Playing with FIRE

-Playing with FIRE is a financial independence calculator similar to Networthify.
+The Playing with FIRE calculator is a financial independence calculator similar to Networthify.
 The key difference is that it accounts for asset allocation.
 Whereas you have to manually calculate your average interest for the Networthify calculator, Playing with FIRE does the job for you.

 On the downside, it is less useful if you want to use a safe withdrawal rate other than 4%.
 And as we discussed above, this is pretty important if you are aiming for a more than 95% success rate.

 The Millennial Money FIRE calculator uses dollars as currency.
-You can just ignore the currency symbol as the underlying calculation remains the same regardless of your currency.
+But, you can easily just ignore the currency symbol as the underlying calculation remains the same regardless of your country.

 This calculator has the advantage that it takes into account any side income you may make post-FIRE.
 This is important if you have passive income sources like a blog or rental property.
 Additionally, you can enter set future expenses, for example, if you want to pay for your children’s university education.